aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Row modification procedures

-The procedures and functions of the ``GMP::Row`` namespace are listed in :numref:`table:gmp.row` and take care of the modification of properties of existing rows and the creation of new rows.
+The procedures and functions of the ``GMP::Row`` namespace are listed in :ref:`this table <table:gmp.row>` and take care of the modification of properties of existing rows and the creation of new rows.

 .. _GMP::Row::SetPoolType-LR: